-(5) All COs conducting field exercises with RCAs must conduct an RM to include, but not limited to: heat conditions, safety, training of Marines/Sailors, protective gear, open wounds, use of contact lenses, and all other requirements set forth in reference (ac) on CBRNE Training.
-This will also include the restrictions of driving POVs within one hour after a CS training event.

-(6) CS is not authorized inside the MOUT Lejeune Complex, E-MOUT, Mobile MOUT, Combat Town, UTFs, and all FOBs.
-CS/Smoke is not authorized in the entire GSRA complex or any live fire range.
+- (5) All COs conducting field exercises with RCAs must conduct an RM to include, but not limited to: heat conditions, safety, training of Marines/Sailors, protective gear, open wounds, use of contact lenses, and all other requirements set forth in reference (ac) on CBRNE Training.
+This will also include the restrictions of driving POVs within one hour after a CS training event. - (6) CS is not authorized inside the MOUT Lejeune Complex, E-MOUT, Mobile MOUT, Combat Town, UTFs, Outdoor IIT and all FOBs.
+CS/Smoke is not authorized in the entire GSRA complex or any GSRA live fire range. - c.

-(7) Units required to conduct annual CS training using a tent (Field Expedient Gas Chamber with CS Capsules DODIC K765 Only) must have assigned 5702/5711 MOS qualified Marines present that are listed on the Command Certification Letter.
-The event must be scheduled and approved in RFMSS as a CS event within GSRA Training Areas and must also be approved via an e-mail special range request would be approved /authorized.

-c.
 Smoke/Smoke Pots.
 The use of smoke grenades/smoke pots can pose health and safety issues.
-Follow the guidelines set below:

-(1) Smoke will not be used inside any enclosed structures, buildings, tunnels, basement, or caves.

-(2) Smoke will not be used in public demonstrations, displays or ceremonies unless positive dissipation of the smoke can be assured with minimal exposure to non-participating personnel.

-(3) Special care must be taken when using hexachloroethane mixture or HC smoke.
+Follow the guidelines set below: - (1) Smoke will not be used inside any enclosed structure, building, tunnel, or basement. - (2) Smoke will not be used in public demonstrations, displays or ceremonies unless positive dissipation of the smoke can be assured with minimal exposure to non-participating personnel. - (3) Special care must be taken when using hexachloroethane mixture or HC smoke.
 Ensure appropriate protection is provided and consideration is given to weather conditions, and potential downwind effects.
-Personnel will carry a protective mask when participating in exercises that include the use of HC smoke.

-(4) HC smoke is not authorized for use within the RCW cluster sites or 200 feet of a banded RCW cavity tree.
-Cluster sites are marked with a single band of white paint on perimeter trees.

-(5) Smoke pots must be kept dry and will not be ignited during visible precipitation.
+Personnel will carry a protective mask when participating in exercises that include the use of HC smoke. - (4) HC smoke is not authorized for use within the RCW cluster sites or 200 feet of a banded RCW cavity tree.
+Cluster sites are marked with a single band of white paint on perimeter trees. - (5) Smoke pots must be kept dry and will not be ignited during visible precipitation.
 Minimum safe distance to a smoke pot is 30 meters.
 Smoke pots will only be used after checking wind direction to ensure the smoke will stay within the boundary of Camp Lejeune and not impede any traffic aboard the Installation.